 Note: You can measure your brace height from whatever point on the bow you wish, back to the string.
 Some folks measure from the middle of the sight window, some from the belly side of the arrow shelf, and some from the deepest portion of the grip.
 If you're discussing brace height with someone, make sure you're both on the same page.
 Regardless of where you measure from, brace height is a critical measurement for tuning your longbow or recurve.
 For measuring brace height, nothing beats a T-Square.

 Anyone shooting traditional bows needs a T-Square for both measuring brace height and for measuring string nock location.
-Saunders makes a nice one, and there's the old reliable aluminum T-Square that's found in nearly every archery tackle box in North America.
+It is a safe bet, that there is a T-Square found in nearly every archery tackle box in North America.
 We've always used the aluminum version here at the shop.
 It's easy to use and lasts for generations.
 Back to brace height...